Psychology (PSYC) 470

 PSYC 470 has a Challenge for Credit option.

 This three-credit course is designed to increase awareness of the framework and rationale for collaboration, the facilitating factors involved, and the strategies for implementation.
-The main emphasis of the course is on understanding collaborative consultation as a process allowing people with diverse expertise to work together to generate solutions for educating students with special needs in regular public school classrooms.
+The main emphasis of the course is on understanding collaborative consultation as a process that enables people with diverse expertise to work together to generate solutions for educating students with special needs in regular public school classrooms.

-Topics covered in Educational Psychology/Psychology 470 include:
+Topics covered in PSYC 470 include:

 - key elements in school-based consultation